dalyanalytics/avilistr/cran-comments.md

 ## Release Commentary

+- This is a new release

 - Package size (5.6MB) is justified as it contains the complete AviList Global Avian Checklist dataset - the first unified global bird taxonomy with 33,685 records representing all known bird species and subspecies.
 This is a foundational scientific dataset for ornithological research.

-- This is a new release
+- AviList, BirdLife and IOC are not word misspelling.
+  - AviList is the Harmonization Effort Group that produced the source data
+  - BirdLife is a comprehensive taxonomic checklist of the world's birds, known for its consistency, illustrations, and distribution maps
+  - IOC is the IOC World Bird List is an open access resource of the international community of ornithologists